Surface code: Experimental progress

 as have experiments concerning minimal instances of topological order.
 Such minimal instances of the toric code has been realized experimentally within isolated square plaquettes.
 Progress is also being made into simulations of the toric model with Rydberg atoms, in which the Hamiltonian and the effects of dissipative noise can be demonstrated.
 Experiments in Rydberg atom arrays have also successfully realized the toric code with periodic boundary conditions in two dimensions by coherently transporting arrays of entangled atoms.

+As of 2025, Google Quantum AI has implemented the rotated planar code for up to code distance 7 on their newest generation of superconducting quantum processors, Willow, demonstrating a logical error suppression factor Λ slightly larger than 2 when the code distance is increased by 2, indicating below-threshold behavior.